 The amount you’ll owe the contractor for labor, materials, and permits is not the end of the story.
 To the extent possible, you’ll want to add in:

 Interest on any loans you might take out with which to pay for the work.
 Particularly if you’re planning to put any of this on a credit card, you could end up owing significant sums on top of the basic figure.
-(The good news on this is that the interest on a home equity loan used for home improvements is tax deductible.)
+(The good news on this is that the interest on a home equity loan used for home improvements is, in most cases, tax deductible.)

 Extra expenses if you will be living in the home but unable to use portions of it, such as the kitchen or laundry area (thus leading to restaurant and laundromat bills).